imwithye/git-ignore/README.md

 git ignore delete my-python
 ```

-To delete your won template, try 'git ignore delete <ignore file>'.
-This command will only remove the template under '~/.git-ignores/`'.
+To delete your own template, try `git ignore delete <ignore file>`.
+This command will only remove the template under `~/.git-ignores/`.